upkie 9.0.0

 observer_pipeline.append_observer(linear_acceleration_history);

-Simulation spines may report additional observations:
+Simulation spines may report the following additional observations.

 Floating base